 Proposal:

-XR devices vary significantly in size, ranging from large and substantial head-mounted displays (HMDs) with a headband-style design, to small and lightweight devices resembling standard prescription glasses or sunglasses.
+XR devices vary significantly in size, ranging from large, substantial head-mounted displays (HMDs) with a headband-style design to small, lightweight devices resembling standard prescription glasses or sunglasses.
 The larger devices typically feature a headband-style design, while the smaller ones are designed to resemble conventional eyeglasses.
 The average dimension of the investigated model is approximately 157.48 mm*130.92mm*41.22mm in width, length, and height respectively (see Annex A.6).
 Additionally, the placement of the microphones on these devices can be flexible, with some devices positioning them near the ears for optimal audio capture.

 Sub-clause “4.6 XR devices”: The text in the figure 4.6-1 is difficult to read due to its small font size.